Asymptotic expansions for a class of generalized holomorphic Eisenstein series, Ramanujan's formula for $\zeta(2k+1)$, Weierstrass' elliptic and allied functions: Abstract

 \section{Abstract}

-We establish complete asymptotic expansions for a class of generalized holomorphic Eisenstein series, which together with their remainders naturally transfer to several variants of the celebrated formulae of Euler and of Ramanujan for specific values of the Riemann zeta-function, and to various functional relations for the classical Eisenstein series of integer weights as well as for Weierstra{\ss} elliptic and allied functions.
-Crucial r{\^o}les in the proofs are played by certain Mellin-Barnes type integrals, which are manipulated with some formulae, such as evaluation, transformation and connection, for confluent hypergeometric functions.
+For a class of generalized holomorphic Eisenstein series, we establish complete asymptotic expansions (Theorems~1~and~2), which together with the explicit expression of the latter remainder (Theorem~3), naturally transfer to several new variants of the celebrated formulae of Euler and of Ramanujan for specific values of the Riemann zeta-function (Theorem~4 and Corollaries~4.1--4.5), and to various modular type relations for the classical Eisenstein series of any even integer weight (Corollary~4.6) as well as for Weierstra{\ss}' elliptic and allied functions (Corollaries~4.7--4.9).
+Crucial r{\^o}les in the proofs are played by certain Mellin-Barnes type integrals, which are manipulated with several properties of confluent hypergeometric functions.